victorwu3/Taskable/README.md

 ![sorting results](https://media.giphy.com/media/xT1Ra7FBsNjpPnREly/giphy.gif)

 A sorted by field, a date field, and time selection dropdown were created to help filter and sort the results of your search.
-I chose to mimic the actual TaskRabbit site and created an array of 2 weeks worth of date-buttons instead of using a date-type input.
-This was done by manipulating the current Date so the site will update accordingly at any time.
 Implementing all three parameters was a tricky, making sure each change changed the React state of the page accordingly.
 A change in the state triggers a re-filter of the list of available tutors and re-renders the updated, sorted list.

 #### Creating an array of date selection boxes